 We are subject to a number of U.S. federal and state and foreign laws and regulations that involve matters central to our business.
 These laws and regulations may involve privacy, data protection, intellectual property, competition, consumer protection, export taxation and other subjects.
 Many of the laws and regulations to which we are subject are still evolving and being tested in courts and could be interpreted in ways that could harm our business.
 In addition, the terms of our service contracts typically require that we comply with applicable laws and regulations.
 In some of our service contracts, we are contractually required to comply even if such laws and regulations apply to our clients, but not to us, and sometimes our clients require us to take specific steps intended to make it easier for our clients to comply with requirements that are applicable to them.
 If we fail to comply with any applicable laws and regulations, we may be restricted in our ability to provide services, and may also be the subject of civil or criminal actions involving penalties, any of which could have a material adverse effect on our operations.
-See "Risk Factors-Risks Related to Our Business and Industry-Our business is subject to a variety of U.S. and international laws and regulations, including those regarding privacy and data security, and we or our clients may be subject to regulations related to the handling and transfer of certain types of sensitive and confidential information.
+See "Risk Factors-Risks Related to Our Business and Industry-Our business is subject to regulations related to the handling and transfer of certain types of sensitive and confidential information.
 Any failure to comply with applicable privacy and data security laws and regulations could harm our business, results of operations and financial condition."